Ian-T-Dixon/Disease_Prediction/README.md

 # Disease Prediction

 The basis of this project is to use one or more machine learning models that can make accurate predictions of a disease by taking in arguments for symptoms (X) and predict the causative illness (y).
 This trained model will then be deployed to a webpage to accept user inputs and make real-time predictions.

+## Why Disease Prediction?
+As a group, we wanted to work on something that we thought could have an impact on people.
+There are many people around the world suffering from various diseases.
+While this project will only function as a test, it is a good indication of what machine learning is capable of, and how it may be used in the future of healthcare.

 ## Dataset